utopia-php/fetch/README.md

 # Utopia Fetch
 Lite & fast micro PHP library that provides a convenient and flexible way to perform HTTP requests in PHP applications.
-It now supports a more object-oriented approach, allowing for fine-grained control over request configuration such as timeouts, redirects, and headers.

 ## Usage
 Create an instance of the `Client` class to perform HTTP requests.
 The instance methods allow for setting request options like headers, timeout, connection timeout, and more.